Solitary sandpiper

 The solitary sandpiper (Tringa solitaria) is a small shorebird.
-The genus name Tringa is the New Latin name given to the green sandpiper by Aldrovandus in 1599 based on Ancient Greek trungas, a thrush-sized, white-rumped, tail-bobbing wading bird mentioned by Aristotle.
+The genus name Tringa is the Neo-Latin name given to the green sandpiper by Aldrovandus in 1599 based on Ancient Greek trungas, a thrush-sized, white-rumped, tail-bobbing wading bird mentioned by Aristotle.
 The specific solitaria is Latin for "solitary" from solus, "alone".

 Description

 This species measures 18–23 cm long, with a wingspan up to 50 cm and a body mass of 31–65 g.
 It is a dumpy wader with a dark green back, greyish head and breast and otherwise white underparts.
 It is obvious in flight, with wings dark above and below, and a dark rump and tail centre.
-The latter feature distinguishes it from the slightly larger and broader-winged, but otherwise very similar, green sandpiper of Europe and Asia, to which it is closely related.
+The latter feature distinguishes it from the slightly larger and broader-winged, but otherwise very similar, green sandpiper (T. ochropus) of Europe and Asia, to which it is closely related.
 The latter species has a brilliant white rump.
 In flight, the solitary sandpiper has a characteristic three-note whistle.
 They both have brown wings with little light dots, and a delicate but contrasting neck and chest pattern.
 In addition, both species nest in trees, unlike most other scolopacids.

 Distribution and habitat

 It breeds in woodlands across Alaska and Canada.
 It is a migratory bird, wintering in Central and South America, especially in the Amazon River basin, and the Caribbean.
-It is a very rare vagrant to western Europe, and goes there in the summer-autumn period.
+It is a very rare vagrant to western Europe in summer and fall.